Want to create interactive content? It’s easy in Genially!

 What does a tour guide do?

-Victor arrived at the visitor centre a little after eleven.
+Victor arrived at the visitor center a little after eleven.
 His face was flushed and he was out of breath from running across the park.
 “Victor!
 There you are,” shouted out his coworker, Amber.
 “You’ve got another group waiting right outside.”
 “Another group?”
 Victor spluttered.
 “I’ve already done three this morning.
 I need to take a little break before I go out again.
 It’s quite hot this morning.”
 Victor sat down on the hard chair behind the counter. opened up a bottle of water and sipped it slowly.

 spluttered